8.1 Community activity

 Trend data: For all indicator displays, the yearly trend is limited to indicators with 3 or more years (including the current year) of comparable time series data.
 To see the trend click on “Yearly Trend” button on the display.
 Where 3 or more years of comparable data including the most recent year is not available, a “No time series data” message is shown on the display.

-The figure shows the proportion of children and young people aged 8-17 who report they may choose to do the same sorts of things (sporting, cultural or community activities) that children and young people their age who aren’t in care do, 2018.
-The proportion was 64.6% for 2018.
+The horizontal stacked bar shows the proportion of children and young people aged 8–17 in care who report they may choose to do the same sorts of things (sporting, cultural or community activities) that children and young people their age who aren’t in care do in 2018.
+Data are disaggregated by Indigenous status, sex, age group, remoteness and living arrangement.
+Each bar shows the proportion of children in each perceived support category.

 The information below provides technical specifications for the summary indicator data presented in the quick reference guide.